oussema286/fordead_package/docs/Tutorial/06_export_results.md

-#### Step 6 : Exporting results as a shapefile for visualizing the results with the desired time step
+#### Step 6 : Exporting results to shapefile for visualizing results with a time step defined by the user

 This step aims at exporting results in a vector format with user defined time step and footpprint defined by the mask.
 The minimum time step corresponds to the periods between available SENTINEL-2 dates.